-Examples include mountain summit challenges, bow and arrow making, and travel by pioneer cart.
-While these experiences are immediately challenging and rewarding, the long-term goal is to create a memorable event with a direct, positive effect on the student’s life.
-During your child’s stay at Outback, they are likely to participate in expeditions that could include (but are not limited to):
+While each trek brings about immediate challenges and rewards, the long-term goal is to create a memorable event with a direct, positive effect on the student’s life.
+During your child’s stay at Outback, they are likely to participate in activities that could include (but are not limited to):

 Student-led expeditions in which the staff are there only as safety guides and the students are in charge of everything else.
 This removes the ‘babysitter’ that students often assign to therapists by placing the group’s progress directly on the shoulders of the students.